Top 10 tips to prepare for your online teaching job interview

 Showing you're ready and respectful of the interviewer's time will be in your favor.
 Let's not forget too that the job is for a teaching role.
 You're setting the tone of your teaching standards by arriving on time and slightly ahead of schedule.
 And teachers always show up before their students and start their (online) classes promptly.
 Being late or missing scheduled online classes can result in losing your position.

-2) Be time zone alert.
+2. Be time zone alert

 If you want an online job and the flexibility to work from home, you'll need to be flexible too.
 And that means being willing and able to adjust to international time clocks when necessary.

 You have 7 seconds to make a lasting first impression.
-By dressing the part, you have already shown yourself favorably before you've said a word.
-Plus, student parents may judge you on your appearance.
+By dressing the part, you have already shown yourself favorably before you've even said a word.
+Plus, child student parents may judge you on your appearance.

+55% of recruiters disqualify potential candidates right off the bat if the candidate is not dressed appropriately.
 So, wear that smart shirt, and make yourself feel confident.
 It's exactly what you would do if this were an in-person interview, so show up the same way online.

-Ensure you know how to access the video interview platform that the interviewer has invited you to, for example, Zoom or Microsoft Teams.
-If possible, test it on a friend as a pre-run.
 Just like you would prepare for a classroom lesson, ready for this.
 Seamless use of your online equipment will be vital in showing you've got online teaching skills.
 No glitches, no fuss.

-Remember, you'll need a decent internet connection to teach ESL online successfully.
-Poor internet speeds can negatively affect the interview, and in most companies fibre access is preferred.
+You will need a decent internet connection to teach ESL online successfully.
+Poor internet speeds can negatively affect the interview, and most schools require a fibre connection.
 If you don't have a solid connection, you won't be able to carry out the job interview or deliver high-quality classes.
-Explore fibre access options for your area (if you don't already have a fibre connection) and remember to:

 - Ensure you have 20 Mbps upload and download speeds